Playing now

 High inventory turnover rates typically mean strong sales, whereas low turnover rates can indicate overstocking or inefficiencies in the sales process.

-Monthly monitoring will enable you to see short-term trends, seasonal variations, and any unexpected issues.
+For example, monthly monitoring will enable you to see short-term trends, seasonal variations, and any unexpected issues.

-Annual monitoring of inventory turnover is a great way to evaluate long-term performance, assess the effectiveness of your inventory management strategies, and make informed decisions while planning for the future.
+It lets you assess the effectiveness of your inventory management strategies and make informed decisions while planning for the future.

-Together, monthly and annual monitoring of inventory turnover provide a more comprehensive picture of your inventory efficiency and overall business health.
+Together, monthly and annual monitoring of inventory turnover provide a comprehensive picture of your inventory efficiency and overall business health.

 Comprehensive inventory management features that can automate tracking and provide real-time insights into your inventory turnover can help you maintain accurate records, forecast demand, and set optimal reorder points.

-What is the inventory turnover ratio?
+What is inventory turnover ratio?

 The number is written with the word ‘times’ to make it clear the ratio represents a frequency.